aptos-foundation/AIPs/aips/aip-94.md

 - Delegated voters: have to react within 3 days to validate the proposal and cast the vote, which could land in weekends too.
 - Aptos core team: need to coordinate with the development cycle, testing process, provide writeup to the wider community to help with voting on proposals.

-## Specification and Implementation Details

-Create on-chain governance proposal to reduce the lock-up period to 14 days and the voting period to 3 days.

 Advantages:

 - Quicker Governance Decisions: A shorter voting period of 3 days allows the network to respond rapidly to changes and opportunities.